 Beckett would stay on the Hood another four years after the war, but those who knew him would agree he was a changed officer.
 While he had always been ambitious and pragmatic, his interest in exploration missions waned for a growing focus on the political stability of the Alpha Quadrant.
 He encouraged the CO to volunteer the Hood for assignment along the Cardassian post-war border, assisting in what rebuilding efforts occurred there – from a security as much as a humanitarian perspective.
 He had also for some years been loosely romantically involved with a young woman on Earth, Yvette Banks, but after the war’s end proposed with uncharacteristic impulsiveness, assuring her they could make a marriage work despite the distance.
-His son Graham was born not long after.
+His son Nathaniel was born not long after.

-They were divorced by 2381, but by then Beckett had been promoted to Commander and given his own ship, the Akira-class USS Fearless.
-Posted to the Romulan border, the Fearless dealt first with the odd behaviours of the Romulan military that it would turn out were the first political upheavals of the oncoming destruction of Romulus.
-While the Fearless assisted in the initial waves of refugees, including facing off against some Romulan military ships that tried to designate the desperate civilians as defectors, orders would change with the Attack on Mars.
+They were divorced by 2381, but by then Beckett had been promoted to Commander and given his own ship, the Akira-class USS Thunderchild.
+Posted to the Romulan border, the Thunderchild dealt first with the odd behaviours of the Romulan military that it would turn out were the first political upheavals of the oncoming destruction of Romulus.
+While the Thunderchild assisted in the initial waves of refugees, including facing off against some Romulan military ships that tried to designate the desperate civilians as defectors, orders would change with the Attack on Mars.
 Starfleet withdrew its support for the Romulan evacuation, which included tighter border restrictions.
 Commander Beckett enforced these without hesitation.
 Under his watch several refugee ships were stopped from crossing into Federation territory, forced to settle on new slum planets in the shattering Neutral Zone.
 While these decisions were textbook in following orders, his ship’s logs still noted multiple objections from his senior staff on humanitarian grounds.

 By 2386, the new border had begun to settle and Beckett was highly commended for his role enforcing Starfleet’s hard-line policy.
 He was promoted and given a more prestigious assignment, the Prometheus-class USS Achilles, charged with internal and border security.
 After the objections he had received for following orders from his senior staff, he sought loyalty first in selecting his new officers.
 While he initially was assigned a first officer he clashed with, calling a “woolly-headed idealist,” he managed to move Commander Benson on in 2 years.
 Matthew Rourke, the young man he’d helped to the Academy, was a newly-minded Lieutenant Commander by now, and was rapidly brought aboard as Chief of Security and Executive Officer.
 The two would grow distant over the five years they served together, Rourke too independently-minded and cynical to be the yes-man Beckett had wanted, but they still continued to respect each other professionally.